 “Blind Bidding” Free Agent Acquisition System

-Having a “blind bidding” waiver system is used on Apex because it was not only the preferred system of the people but because it is the most skill-based form of acquiring players.
+The “blind bidding” waiver system is used on Apex because it was both the preferred system of the people and it is the most skill-based form of acquiring players.

 On Apex, you won’t have to worry about not getting the hottest free agent because you aren’t at the bottom of the standings or don’t have the random “waiver priority”.